Why: The Significance of Personal Qualities When Creating Art Photographs – Part 2

 Creating artistic photographs is an activity that resembles a roller coaster ride.
 The ups and downs of successes and failures hurl forward constantly, never stopping.
 One must possess a great strength of character to persevere through the craziness.
 Being positive is a tremendous asset.
 Possessing this state of mind enables one to easily overcome issues.

 Being positive is a communicative attitude.
-When we are positive, we are happy.
+When I are positive, I am happy.
 Interacting with others causes this joy to spread.

-We have found that success in our artistic photographic activity has always been linked to a positive attitude.
-When we talk about success, we are referring to long-term success built upon strong foundations.
+I have found that success in my artistic photographic activity has always been linked to a positive attitude.
+When I talk about success, I am referring to long-term success built upon strong foundations.
 Evil certainly allows some artists to create works that may be interesting but are often short-lived.